How are you today?

-You know food blogging is one of the top ten niches, and some might even say that food blogging is one of the top 5 niches.
-I figured let me get into the truth about what people out there think about food blogging before we go into more topics about food blogging.
+Did you know that food blogging is one of the top ten niches, and some might even say that food blogging is one of the top 5 niches?

 So many people can cook these days, and because of that, there is so much competition in this niche.
-The thing is that it’s so easy to do on Instagram, YouTube, Twitter, or practically any place where you can put a video up, including a blog.
-Think about it; there is so much you can do with food blogging, including taking pictures and videos of the different types of food being served to you on your travels.
-Whatever you do, you will need a camera to work in this niche, especially if you are posting things that make you go “yum.”
-There will always be that percentage that could go, “no thanks”.
+The thing is, that it’s so easy to do on Instagram, YouTube, Twitter, or practically any place where you can put a video up, picture, share your recipes, including starting a blog.
+Let’s look at what you can do.

-This niche can be played with to the best.
-Perhaps you like travelling, love experimenting, enjoy yourself in the kitchen; cooking and making food from foreign recipes.
-Maybe your niche is lifestyle-related; to many who have chosen to become vegan or those who are into gluten-free products.
+This niche can be used to its best like so… Perhaps you love experimenting, enjoy the kitchen; cooking and making food using foreign recipes.
+Maybe your niche is lifestyle-related; those who have chosen to become vegan or those who are into gluten-free products.
 Perhaps you have your own range of secret recipes that have been passed over from generation to generation.

-Maybe you’re into health and fitness, have had to lose weight yourself or had health issues.
+Maybe you’re into health and fitness; you had to lose weight or had health issues.
 You want to help others and have read every book out there over the years, so much, that you even know the benefits of various fruits, vegetables, herbs and more.
 Here you have education on your side to be able to even start making your own lose weight products, either that or blogging about it helps you to create awareness about new concepts, ideas, and god knows what else most people have never even seen in their lives or even thought existed.

-Perhaps you’re working as a chef in a private resort.
-Maybe you’re a world-class bartender and have access to some crazy types of alcohol, worked around the world learning different cocktails, or you’re into kids’ lunches, party snacks, breakfast, cream teas etc. You want to show off your creativity through food.
-Oof!
-This niche is already making me think of things that make you go yum.
+Can you imagine what you can do with that; you’re a world-class bartender and have access to some crazy types of alcohol, worked around the world learning different cocktails, or you’re into kids’ lunches, party snacks, breakfast, cream teas etc. You have a really good chance by showing off your creativity using food.

-You enjoy cooking, but even more, you have knowledge about these subjects, and you want to teach people what you know about them.
+You enjoy cooking, but even more, you have knowledge about the above subjects, and you want to teach people what you know about them.
 I am pretty sure you have these hidden gems in your pantry and cupboards.
 Alright, get them out.
 What are you waiting for?
 This is the big moment.

-As a food blogger, you can even offer cooking courses on your website and also write a cookbook and sell it.
+As a food blogger, you can even offer cooking courses on your website.

-Take a look at these top 3 food blogger’s sites to get an idea about ways you can make your blog unique.
+Take a look at these top three food blogger’s sites to get an idea about ways you can make your blog unique.

-What will have a massive impact on your food blog is you posting as many pictures as possible and doing real-time videos.
-Please, no images and videos of half-eaten food.
-This doesn’t go down well.
+What will have a massive impact on your home food business is you posting as many pictures as possible and doing real-time videos.

 One last tip,